fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_7.md

 Coverage.py: Determining How Much Code Is Tested • 133

-Chapter 7.
-Using pytest with Other Tools • 134

 Scrolling down, you can see the missing lines, as shown in the next screen: